Total Revenue or Sales

 Growth in sales or revenue should not be the goal by itself.
 Growth in profitable sales and revenue, adjusted for risk, and in a way that rewards the existing owners, is the objective.
 As you learn more about the income statement, this will make more sense.
 The short version is that you should only want a business to generate more sales if it is going to benefit you in some capacity over the long-run.
 After all, it's your hard-earned money that is at risk in the enterprise.

 Depending upon the business and its economics, the revenue or sales figure on the income statement may be reduced by what is known as a "reserve for allowance of returns".
 What that means is a business that knows, traditionally, 1 percent of its sales end up being returned by customers might go ahead and include that 1 percent reduction in the revenue figure as that is what experience shows is likely to happen.
-When your financial analysis skills become more advanced, you will need to study these five methods of revenue recognition management can use to smooth the way they report sales.

 Table STAR-1 (Archived Illustration from Original Investing Lesson — See Text for Explanation)